 All field meters must be inspected and calibrated at the beginning of each day used.
 Field staff should record calibration information on the appropriate form, including sampler(s) name, date/time of initial calibration, meter number, and date of last probe/battery replacement.
-A copy of Pogo's Field Instrument Calibration Form is provided in Appendix A. Refer to the manufacturers' instruction manuals for specific calibration procedures.
+A copy of Pogo's field instrument calibration forms are provided in Pogo's Water Meter Calibration SWP.
+Refer to the manufacturers' instruction manuals for specific calibration procedures.
 Standards should be selected so that they bracket the range of measurements expected that day.

-Instruments have internal "Acceptance Criteria" (see Table 4.7.2.1) and will accept a calibration if the instrument falls within the acceptable range.
+Instruments have internal "Acceptance Criteria" (see Table 4.7.2.1) and if the instrument falls within the acceptable range, it will accept a calibration by exiting calibration menu.
 If the instrument does not calibrate it displays "Out of Range" or "Calibration Failed" and is re-calibrated.
 A post-calibration check will be performed to ensure proper calibration.
 The instrument will be re-calibrated if measurements do not meet the numeric acceptance criteria provided in Table 4.7.2.1.
 If re-calibration fails, field maintenance (probe replacement, cleaning etc.) may be performed if feasible.
 If calibration cannot be achieved the instrument is returned to manufacturer's representative for repair or replacement.